-If you want to talk about domination, you may not have to look much further than the Pirates home run leaders for a single season.
-Seriously, though — the top-10 is made up of just three dudes.
+If you want to talk about domination, you may not have to look much further than the single-season Pirates home run leaders list.
+Seriously, though — the top 10 is made up of just three dudes.
 Three!

 Ralph Kiner is listed more than the other two combined, and it shows just how dominant he was during his MLB career.
-Due to the lack of different names on the list, we’ve extended it to the top-27 so we can see how else hit a lot of home runs in a single season for the Pirates.
+Due to the lack of different names on the list, we’ve extended it to the top 27 so we can see who else hit a lot of home runs in a single season for the Pirates.

 Ralph Kiner

-When you see someone is a Hall of Famer despite playing just 10 big-league seasons, you know that player dominated during their short time in The Show.
-That’s exactly what happened for Kiner.
+When you see someone is a Hall of Famer despite playing just 10 big-league seasons, you know they dominated during their short time in The Show.
+That’s exactly what happened to Kiner.
 He doesn’t just hold the Pirates’ single-season home run record, he completely overtakes the top of the leaderboard.

-He led the league in homers during his first seven MLB seasons, and the only time he didn’t finish with fewer than 20 homers was his final year in 1955 with Cleveland (he hit 18).
-Regarding Pirates history, six (!) of Kiner’s seasons in Pittsburgh are still within the top-15 of the franchise leaderboard, with five of them in the top seven.
+He led the league in homers during his first seven MLB seasons.
+The only time he finished with fewer than 20 homers was his final year in 1955 with Cleveland (he hit 18).
+Regarding Pirates history, six (!) of Kiner’s seasons in Pittsburgh are still within the top 15 of the franchise leaderboard.
+Five of them are in the top seven.

 Here’s a quick rundown of them all (with his franchise rank in parenthesis):

-And as we can see here, Kiner enjoyed five straight campaigns of 40-plus homers from 1947 to 1951.
+As we can see, Kiner enjoyed five straight campaigns of 40-plus homers from 1947 to 1951.
 Let’s take a second to marvel over the performance that towers over the rest, which was his 54-dinger output in 1949.
 Kiner also led the league with 127 RBI while slashing .310/.432/.658 in 667 plate appearances.

 Although Kiner’s first-half OPS (1.095) was higher than his second-half OPS (1.084), he hit 31 of his home runs following the All-Star break.
 How did that happen?
 Well, he absolutely went off in August and September, hitting 27 combined home runs (11 in August, 16 in September).
-That final month had some crazy stats attached to it, as the Hall of Famer added 33 RBI and a .330/.481/.870 line to all those dingers.
+That final month had some crazy stats attached to it.
+The Hall of Famer added 33 RBI and a .330/.481/.870 line to all those dingers.

 Related: Pirates All-Time Home Run Leaders